John-Abbott-College/SN1-Notes/Notes/03_Conditions_if.md

 # Conditions

 A programmer writes a program that asks questions, and the computer executes the program and provides answers.
-Computers can only respond with "yes, this is true" or "no, this is false."
-You will never get responses like "Let me think...", "I don't know", or "Probably yes, but I don't know for sure."
+When asked a question, computers can only respond with 1 or 0, `True` or `False`.
+In other words, they can easily answer: *"yes, this is true"* or *"no, this is false."* You will never get responses such as *"Let me think...", "I don't know"*, or *"Probably yes, but I don't know for sure."*

-Python uses special operators to ask these questions.
-To make effective use of the answers, you need a mechanism that allows you to do something if a condition is met and not do it if it isn't.
+Python uses special **operators** to ask these questions.
+To make effective use of the answers, you need a mechanism that makes decision based on the answer.

-To make such decisions, Python offers conditional statements.
+To make such decisions, Python offers **conditional statements**.
 These statements allow actions to be taken based on whether specific conditions are true or false.
 Due to their nature and application, they are called conditional instructions or conditional statements.

 ### Logical conditions

-- Equals: a == b
+- Equals: `a == b`
-- Not Equals: a != b
+- Not Equals: `a != b`
-- Less than: a < b
+- Less than: `a < b`
-- Less than or equal to: a <= b
+- Less than or equal to: `a <= b`
-- Greater than: a > b
+- Greater than: `a > b`
-- Greater than or equal to: a >= b
+- Greater than or equal to: `a >= b`

 A conditional statement in Python includes the following elements in this specific order: